Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Upper Kedron - Ferny Grove has 35 active public transport stops operating.
+Upper Kedron - Ferny Grove has 35 active public transport stops.
 These comprise a mix of train and bus services.
-There are 22 individual routes serving these stops, collectively providing 1760 weekly passenger trips.
+The area is served by 22 individual routes that collectively facilitate 1,760 weekly passenger trips.

-Transport accessibility is rated good, with residents typically located 360 meters from the nearest stop.
-Service frequency averages 251 trips per day across all routes, equating to approximately 50 weekly trips per individual stop.
+Transport accessibility is rated as good with residents typically located 360 meters from the nearest stop.
+Service frequency averages 251 trips per day across all routes, equating to approximately 50 weekly trips per stop.

 Frequently Asked Questions - Transport